Faculty Positions Announcement: 2023-2024

-The University of Michigan is a non-discriminatory/affirmative action employer, and is responsive to the needs of dual career families.
+The University of Michigan is a non-discriminatory/affirmative action employer and is responsive to the needs of dual career families.
 Underrepresented minority and women candidates are strongly encouraged to apply.